MicrosoftDocs/azure-docs/articles/container-service/container-service-intro.md

 It has a rich set of features including:
 * Horizontal scaling
-* Service dicscovery and load balancing
+* Service discovery and load balancing
-* Secrets and configuration managment
+* Secrets and configuration management
 * API based automated rollouts and rollbacks
 * Self-healing
-* and many more..
+* and many more.